goharbor/harbor/docs/migration_guide.md

     ```
     will be occurred during upgrading from harbor <= v1.5.0 to harbor v1.6.0, just ignore them if harbor can start successfully.

+4. Download either the online/offline release of the version of Harbor that you are upgrading to, and extract the contents into the original Harbor directory

-7. Under the directory `./harbor`, run the `./install.sh` script to install the new Harbor instance.
+5. Under the directory `./harbor`, run the `./install.sh` script to install the new Harbor instance.
 If you choose to install Harbor with components like Notary and/or Clair, refer to [Installation & Configuration Guide](../docs/installation_guide.md) for more information.

 ### Roll back from an upgrade
 For any reason, if you want to roll back to the previous version of Harbor, follow the below steps: